SpenceKonde/ATTinyCore/README.md

 The Board Manager package and Travis CI scripts were created by Per Tillisch (pert on Arduino forums), who provides similar assistance to a number of other cores, as well as being highly active on the Arduino forums with technical support.

 The pinout diagrams are created by MCUdude (hansibull on Arduino forums), who maintains a number of excellent cores for supporting common ATmega processors - http://github.com/MCUdude

+Many individuals have contributed various fixes and improvements via GitHub - see the [contributor list](https://github.com/SpenceKonde/ATTinyCore/graphs/contributors) for the full list.